pallets/werkzeug/docs/serving.rst

 discouraged because modern browsers do a bad job at supporting them for security reasons.

-This feature requires the pyOpenSSL library to be installed.
+This feature requires the cryptography library to be installed.

 Unix Sockets